secretstartups/handbook/ceo/shadow/index.html.md

 ##### Notify CEO on use of 'I think'

-When attending **external meetings**, notify the CEO in a private Zoom chat message when he uses `I think`.
-Hedge words like `I think` can have the effect of making the speaker seem uncertain or unconfident.
+When attending **external meetings**, notify the CEO in a private Zoom chat message when they uses the phrase `I think`.
+[Hedge words](https://ethos3.com/2020/02/hedging-the-speaking-habit-harming-your-credibility/) can have the effect of making the speaker seem uncertain or unconfident.

-In internal meetings, `I think` can be used to provide opportunity for others to present a contrasting opinion.
+In internal meetings, `I think` can be used to signal opportunity for others to present a contrasting opinion.

 #### CEO shadow introductions